 Diversity Scholarships Available – Please reach out if you are interested in receiving an application at email@example.com.

 Nurturing Effective and Creative Groups

-Collaborative groups may be healing, nurturing, and inspirational– or they may founder on the rocks of conflict and poor communication.
-In this five-day intensive, we’ll explore how to structure our groups for maximum group health, how to share power fairly, improve our communication skills, mediate conflicts and facilitate group processes.
+Collaborative groups can be healing, nurturing, and inspirational– or they may founder on the rocks of conflict and poor communication.
+In this course, we’ll explore how to structure our groups for maximum group health, how to share power fairly, improve our communication skills, mediate conflicts and facilitate group processes.

-We’ll explore issues of power, privilege and diversity, and how to shift ‘’call-out’ culture to call in understanding, mutual respect and support, and real relationships.
+We’ll explore issues of power, privilege and diversity, and how to shift ‘call-out’ culture to call in understanding, mutual respect and support, and real relationships.
 And we’ll share tools for decision making and constructive critique.
-Starhawk’s latest book, The Empowerment Manual: A Guide for Collaborative Groups, will be our foundation.
-We’ll balance the process work with time outdoors in naas and wilderness awareness.
-Insights from both permaculture and magic will help us learn to be more effective and joyful as we work together to regenerate our world.
+Starhawk’s book, The Empowerment Manual, will be our foundation.

 Who is this training for?

 This course is for you if you belong to: